blizzhackers/kolbot-SoloPlay/README.md

 **Q: When will the bot change to the final build I selected?**

 **A:** In classic, the bot will switch to the final build based on a level requirement.
-In expansion, it transition to the final build when final gear requirements are met (Navigate to libs\SoloPlay\Functions\Globals.js and look for respecTwo to see what items are needed for each build).
+In expansion, it transitions to the final build when final gear requirements are met (Navigate to libs\SoloPlay\Functions\Globals.js and look for respecTwo to see what items are needed for each build).

 **Q: The bot has beaten diablo (classic) / baal, so why isn't moving on to the next difficulty?**